EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

      * Advance the tracking position of the watermark generator.
      */
     CompletableFuture<Void> seek(Position position);

+    /**
+     * Register a listener for changes to the watermark.
+     */
+    setListener(WatermarkGeneratorListener listener);
 }

 ```
 The watermark generator supports transactions.
-If an uncommitted watermark is encountered, the generator hold its in state until the transactio is committed.
+If an uncommitted watermark is encountered, the generator holds it in state until the transaction is committed.

-The generator vends the watermarks to consumers upon changese to thge tracking position.
-The dispatcher also handles sending the latest watermark to new consumers.
-Again this watermark represents acknowleged messages only, to ensure that the watermark monotoonically increases for all consumers.
+The generator vends watermarks to the dispatcher upon changes to the tracking position.
+The dispatcher forwards watermarks to all consumers and handles sending the latest watermark to any new consumer.
+Again this watermark represents acknowleged messages only, to ensure that the watermark monotonically increases for all consumers.

-## Consumer
+### Consumer
 The consumer opts into watermarking using a new method on the `ConsumerBuilder`.
 There are minor semantic changes to the `read` methods which warrant this.
 ```
 public interface ConsumerBuilder<T> extends Cloneable {